If you’re planning to undertake construction work on a shared boundary with your neighbour, you might need a party wall agreement.

 Serving a party wall notice on your neighbour in Maidstone is a legal requirement, and it’s important to get it right.
 Here are the steps to serving a party wall notice:

-The first step is to identify the properties that will be affected by the construction work.
+The first step is to identify the properties that will be affected by the construction work and your agreed surveyor will be able to see if a party wall award is needed.
 This includes your property and your neighbour’s property.

 There are two types of party wall notices that you can serve on your neighbour in Maidstone.
 They are: